 2. You Have a Love-Hate Relationship With Your Phone

-It’s not personal, honestly; we stay away from calls of our dear and close ones too.
-At times we really hate the phone because it’s intrusive and distracts us from whatever we’re deeply focused on.
+Introverts are not the best at talking over the phone.
+This should not be taken personally by the receiving end.
+We stay away from or minimize calls of our dear and close ones too.
+At times we really hate the phone because it’s intrusive and distracts us from whatever we’re deeply focused on or thinking about.

 3. You Wait to Text Back

 When we’re notified that we have a text from a family member or friend, we wait until we’re ready to give it our undivided attention, to read it, and send a thoughtful response.
 This may take a few minutes or might even take hours, but like mentioned earlier, we prefer texting back than calling to respond.
 Unless the sender has sent the message while we’re lost in a vortex of notifications which would need more time and thought put into it.
 This too must not be taken personally because most of the time we are not adept at starting a conversation or continuing it.